Songzzyi/MMA-DT2STIN/README.md

 # MMA-DT2STIN
-Through this repository, we provide readers with some basic frameworks, tools, and use cases about MMA
+Through this repository, we provide readers with some basic frameworks, tools, and use cases about MMA.

 We will continue to update later